liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/04-creating-modules-with-blade-cli.markdown

 ## Module Samples [](id=module-samples)

-Liferay provides many sample projects that are useful for those interested in learning best practices on structuring their modules to accomplish specific tasks in @product@.
+Liferay provides many sample modules that are useful for those interested in learning best practices on structuring their modules to accomplish specific tasks in @product@.
 These samples can be found in the [liferay-blade-samples](https://github.com/liferay/liferay-blade-samples) Github